 Belgorod region overview

-Belgorod region population is about 1,541,000 (2012) on the territory of 27,134 sq. km.
+The population of the Belgorod region is about 1,550,000 (2015), the area - 27,134 sq. km.

 Belgorod region history

 From the 8th century, the territory of the present Belgorod region was part of the Khazar khanate.
 In 965, after the Kievan Prince Svyatoslav Igorevich attacked the khanate, the Slavic tribe union of northern people residing also in the upper Seversky Donets River became part of the ancient Russian state.

 From the 12th century, this land was part of the principality of Chernigov.
 The invasion of the Mongols led to the complete devastation of the region.
 In the 15th century, Grand Duchy of Lithuania captured the Chernigov-Severskaya region including land along the Donets and Oskol rivers.

 In 1500, Vasily Ivanovich Shemyachich, the owner of the land, went into the service of Ivan III Vasilyevich, Grand Prince of Moscow.
 Since that time, the Donets-Oskol forest-steppe (the territory of the present Belgorod region) played an important role in protecting Russia against the raids of the Crimean Tatars.